Chia-KaiYang/alpscarf/README.md

 ## Intertactive demo

-In `/app/app.R` you would find an shiny app which provides an interative demo of Alpscarf.
-Just install the `shiny` package first and you can interactively experience how different modes (e.g., transition-/duration focus, unnormalized/normalized view) play their roles in Alpscarf.
+In `/app/app.R` you would find a shiny app which provides an interative demo of Alpscarf.
+Install the `shiny` package first and you can interactively experience how different modes (e.g., transition-/duration focus, unnormalized/normalized view) play their roles in Alpscarf.

 ## License